-This is a non-proprietary Cryptographic Module Security Policy for the McAfee Firewall Enterprise Virtual Appliance for VMware from McAfee, Inc. This Security Policy describes how the McAfee Firewall Enterprise Virtual Appliance for VMware (Software Version: 8.3.1) meets the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
+This is a non-proprietary Cryptographic Module Security Policy for the McAfee Firewall Enterprise Virtual Appliance for VMware from McAfee, Inc. This Security Policy describes how the McAfee Firewall Enterprise Virtual Appliance for VMware (Software Version: 8.3.2 with patch number 8.3.2E14) meets the security requirements of Federal Information Processing Standards (FIPS) Publication 140-2, which details the U.S. and Canadian Government requirements for cryptographic modules.
 More information about the FIPS 140-2 standard and validation program is available on the National Institute of Standards and Technology (NIST) and the Communications Security Establishment Canada (CSEC) Cryptographic Module Validation Program (CMVP) website at http://csrc.nist.gov/groups/STM/cmvp.